Gianluigi Quinzi

 Gianluigi Quinzi (/it/; born 1 February 1996), is an Italian tennis coach and former tennis player.
-On 15 April 2019 he reached his career-high singles ranking of world No. 142 on the ATP World Tour rankings.
-He reached his career high ranking of No. 1 in ITF Juniors rankings on 1 January 2013.
+He reached his career-high singles ranking of world No. 142 rankings in 2019.
+He reached his career high ranking of No. 1 in ITF Juniors rankings on 1 January 2013, for a week.

-Quinzi won the 2013 Wimbledon Championships junior boys' singles title, defeating Chung Hyeon 7–5, 7–6^{(7–2)} in the final to claim the championship.
+Quinzi won the 2013 Wimbledon Championships Junior Boys' singles title, defeating in the final Chung Hyeon.

 Personal life

 Gianluigi was born in Cittadella on 1 February 1996 and grew up in Porto San Giorgio with his mother Carlotta, a ski racer and handball player, and his father Luca, the president of a local tennis club.